-Ridge treats all his wrestlers perienced wrestlers, Shannon did the one-on-one physical contact. equally.
-"Regardless of their size, I coach them the same as the boys they are biomechanically the same."
+Ridge treats all his wrestlers equally.
+"Regardless of their size, I coach them the same as the boys - they are biomechanically the same."

 Rosiak sees some difference with the girls.
 "Girls are more flexible with better balance and they seem to do better technically.
 They undergo the same regimen as the boys and they wrestle with the boys as well.
 The attitude now is that girls can do anything."